 When making appointments, contractors/visitors are briefed not to attend school if displaying symptoms of COVID-19.
 The normal process for recording visitor details to the site is followed.
-Electronic sign-in devices or pens are regularly cleaned.
+Whilst test and trace requirements have been removed, it is still necessary to control visitor access to the school.
+Visitors are asked if they have any symptoms of COVID or are a household close contact of someone with COVID; if so they are requested to rearrange their appointment where possible.
+If the visit is essential, the government advice for close contacts should be followed Electronic sign-in